 WHAT MAKES THE TRAINING CONCEPT STAND OUT

-Mentors from business sectors: A Business Mentor is the key support in developing and conducting the business activities.
+Mentors from business sectors: A Business Mentor is a key support in developing and conducting the business activities.
 The mentor brings the real business world into the Practice Enterprise, advising the trainer and trainees about current workplace practices and processes.
-They may help interview the students for their team or position within the company, suggest ways to promote their products effectively or help them determine suitable organisational arrangements to suit their product range.
+They may help interview the students for their team or position within the company, suggest ways to promote their products effectively, or help them determine suitable organisational arrangements to suit their product range.